I drive the 5-ton to the field every morning. This time my TC is P____ and Jackson. Last night it was two other privates.

 This time my TC is my Platoon Sergeant, Sergeant First Class Denton.
 He tells me I’ll be the gunner for the armored supply truck.
 I'm accurate with the fifty cal.

-SSG Register likes to place his hands on top of my head like he is touching an orb.
+SSG Ledger likes to place his hands on top of my head like he is touching an orb.

 “If only I could tap into that knowledge,” he exclaims.

 Due to Robert, I am fast with numbers, can sense them instead of count them, as if money, as opposed to humans, remains predictable.

 SSG Ledger is passed out in the driver’s seat.
 He smells of alcohol and sweat.
 1SG Hall prefers SSG Ledger, while SFC Denton, the state-side Readiness NCO, leans on me.
 Meanwhile the commander, Captain Kenley, leans on SFC Denton, the hardest worker in Delta.